-To measure the marginal effect of the wealth of the sender and recipient on transfers, we use as a wealth proxy the predicted expenditure variable \hat{Y}{id} described in Section 4.
+To measure the marginal effect of the wealth of the sender and recipient on transfers, we use as a wealth proxy the predicted expenditure variable $\hat{Y}{id}$ described in Section 4.
 To avoid the possibility that results are driven by differences between high- and low-usage individuals (i.e. that richer users may receive more airtime but also transfer more to others), we use net transfers as the dependent variable, though we find similar results with respect to gross transfers.
 Results are presented in Table 4.

-The primary coefficient of interest is the interaction between the wealth of the recipient x_i and the $Shock{irt}$ dummy.
+The primary coefficient of interest is the interaction between the wealth of the recipient $x_i$ and the $Shock{irt}$ dummy.
 The estimates in the second row of Table 4 indicate that wealthier individuals are more likely to receive transfers in the immediate aftermath of the earthquake.
-This effect exists conditional on the wealth of the sender x_j , and on the normal level of transfers between i and j, as captured in the dyad-specific fixed effects.
+This effect exists conditional on the wealth of the sender $x_j$ , and on the normal level of transfers between i and j, as captured in the dyad-specific fixed effects.
 The former control is important because it limits the possibility that wealthier individuals are receiving more simply because they have wealthier friends, and not because of their own wealth.
-The latter rules out the possibility that the effect is caused by time-invariant aspects of the i-j relationship, for instance that wealthy i's may always receive more from j, even in transactions that are unrelated to economic shocks.10 Note that when using our predicted measure of wealth to estimate models (4) and (5), we must account for the fact that our interaction term Z_i is a generated regressor (Murphy & Topel 2002).
-Thus, in addition to reporting standard errors in parenthesis (generated from traditional estimation), Table 4 reports p-values obtained from bootstrapping the full series of wealth-related estimations - i.e., the sequence of models (6), (7), and (5) - over 1,000 iterations.11
+The latter rules out the possibility that the effect is caused by time-invariant aspects of the i-j relationship, for instance that wealthy is may always receive more from j, even in transactions that are unrelated to economic shocks.
+Note that when using our predicted measure of wealth to estimate models (4) and (5), we must account for the fact that our interaction term $Z_i$ is a generated regressor (Murphy and Topel, 2002).
+Thus, in

-10In the final three rows of the table, it is evident that, on days without shocks, wealthy individuals are more likely to both send and receive airtime, and that dyads with strong social ties are more likely send money.
+&lt;sup>9 In the final three rows of the table, it is evident that, on days without shocks, wealthy individuals are more likely to both send and receive airtime, and that dyads with strong social ties are more likely to send money.
 While these results inform our understanding of general patterns of transfers, our primary focus is on transfers identified by shocks, which inform our interpretation of these transfers as a form of risk sharing.